Ab initio methods for polariton chemistry: Cavity QED Coupled Cluster (QED-CC)

 Fregoni, Haugland, Pipolo, Giovannini, Koch, and Corni have applied QED-EOM-CCSD-1 to interactions between a molecular system and a plasmonic nano/picocavity.\cite{Corni21_6664} Their protocol is similar to that discussed throughout this Section, except for the precise form of the Hamiltonian.
 First, a polarized continuum model for nanoparticles\cite{Corni19_315} is applied to describe the plasmon mode.
 Second, the dipole self-energy contribution is not included in the Hamiltonian for the coupled system.
 The argument for neglecting the dipole self energy is that the collective electronic oscillations comprising the plasmon excitation interact with the molecule through longitudinal Coulomb interactions, and this interaction dominates over the coupling between the molecule transverse component of the vector potential.~\cite{Feist19_021057, Fesit21_477} It should also be noted that in the case of strong coupling to a cavity mode with a significant material contribution to the excitation (such as a plasmonic mode), Eq.~\ref{EQN:PdotA} should be augmented to include coupling between the charged particles of the molecular subsystem and the electric scalar potential $\phi(x)$ associated with the plasmon excitation: $\hat{H}_{{\rm p \cdot A}} = \sum_i^N \frac{1}{2m_i}\left(\hat{p}_i - z_i \hat{{\bf A}}_{\perp} \right)^2 + z_i \phi(x_i) + \hat{V}({\bf \hat{x}}) + \hbar \omega_{\rm cav} \bhd \bh$.
 We note that the dipole self energy term (even if very small) still emerges upon PZW transformation of this Hamiltonian, particularly through transformation of the energy of the cavity mode $\hbar \omega_{\rm cav} \bhd \bh$ (see Eq.~\ref{EQN:PZW_HP}).
 Third, the bilinear coupling term takes a slightly different form.
 Despite these differences, the QED-EOM-CCSD-1 wave function {\em ansatz} is the same as that discussed herein.
 Building upon this work, Romanelli, Riso, Haugland, Ronca, Corni, and Koch\cite{Koch23_2302.05381} have developed a QED-CC model that folds in the effects of multiple plasmonic modes into a single effective mode.
 Other models for plasmon-molecule interactions that make use of quantized radiation fields and parametrized plasmon modes have been proposed as well.\cite{DePrince15_214104}

-Lastly, a cavity QED extension of second-order perturbation theory (MP2) and the algebraic diagrammatic construction (ADC) has been developed by Bauer and Dreuw.\cite{Dreuw23_124128} QED-MP2 is an approximation to QED-CCSD-1, and, like conventional ADC, QED-ADC can be thought of a Hermitian approximation to QED-EOM-CCSD-1.
+{Lastly, two many-body perturbation theory approaches to cavity QED have recently emerged.
+First, a} cavity QED extension of second-order {M{\o}ller-Plesset} perturbation theory (MP2) and the algebraic diagrammatic construction (ADC) has been developed by Bauer and Dreuw.\cite{Dreuw23_124128} QED-MP2 is an approximation to QED-CCSD-1, and, like conventional ADC, QED-ADC can be thought of a Hermitian approximation to QED-EOM-CCSD-1.
 The data presented in Ref.~\citenum{Dreuw23_124128} suggest that the QED-MP2 correlation energy is much more sensitive to the frequency of the cavity mode than the correlation energy from QED-CCSD-1.
 This sensitivity is increased if the QED-MP2 calculations are performed on top of Hartree-Fock reference wave functions evaluated in the absence of the cavity.
-Hence, it appears that, like QED-DFT and QED-TDDFT, the QED-MP2 {\em ansatz} is not as robust as QED-CCSD-1 to the description of cavity effects at the mean-field level.
+Hence, it appears that, like QED-DFT and QED-TDDFT, the QED-MP2 {\em ansatz} is not as robust as QED-CCSD-1 to the description of cavity effects at the mean-field level. {On the other hand, the Rayleigh-Schr\"{o}dinger perturbation theory\cite{Narang23_arXiv:2307.14822} presented by Haugland, Philbin, Ghosh, Chen, Koch and Narang does an excellent job of reproducing ground-state energies from full QED-CC over a wide range of cavity frequencies and coupling strengths.
+This perturbation theory is general and can be implemented for any electronic structure theory for which linear-response theory has been formulated. }